 Meaningful Name: The series' Transformation Trinket is the Sengoku Driver; normally "Sengoku" means Warring States (see above), but the belt's name is written with the kanji for "extreme" in place of "state".

-Mini Mecha: Gaim's Watermelon Arms comes in 3 different modes.
+Mini-Mecha: Watermelon Arms comes in 3 different modes.

 Flight: Gyro Mode note Can also fire seed-like bullets from the fingertips.

-Powered Armor: Armored Mode note The Arms' warrior form with it's personal weapon.
+Powered Armor: Armored Mode note The Arms' warrior form with its personal weapon.

 Minor Insult Meltdown: In #2, the members of Team Baron hear a spectator remarking that she thought Team Gaim were better dancers.
-This pisses them off so much that they march right over to Team Gaim's headquarters and challenge them to an Invase Game, with the stakes being that Gaim will have to give up their Access Card (and effectively disband) if Baron wins.
+This pisses them off so much that they march right over to Team Gaim's headquarters and challenge them to an Inves Game, with the stakes being that Gaim will have to give up their Access Card (and effectively disband) if Baron wins.